Ten Ways To Create Psychological Safety In Your Workplace

 By running a “values and behaviours” workshop or similar, and distilling the values that are held most dear by the team, behaviour boundaries are agreed, team cohesion improves, and the values of the team align with those of the organisation.

-5. Hold retrospectives
+5. Hold blameless retrospectives and incident reviews

 Take every opportunity to examine how to improve individually and as a team.
 That often means holding retrospectives, or “post mortems”, after an incident or failure.
 These are intended to find any systemic root causes.
 Be sure to replace blame with curiosity – if a mistake by a team member is discovered or admitted, thank them for their honesty, and find ways to prevent it happening or mitigate the impact of it.
 If someone is blamed for a mistake, psychological safety of the whole team will suffer and subsequent retrospectives will be far less successful.